uri-library-data-services/iassist-preview/content/blog/challenge-rescuing-data-lessons-and-thoughts.md

 the Forest Service, many of the records contained both a shapefile and a geodatabase, as well as other original metadata files.
-Our general approach was to save the shapefile and publish it in our collection environment, then bundle up all other \"data objects\" associated with a discrete Data.gov record and include them in the preservation environment of our Spatial Data Repository.
+Our general approach was to save the shapefile and publish it in our collection environment, then bundle up all other "data objects" associated with a discrete Data.gov record and include them in the preservation environment of our Spatial Data Repository.